 Crossing your arms across your chest is a defense mechanism that we use to protect ourselves and, like the overuse of filler words, we oftentimes don’t even realize that we’re doing it until after the fact.
 But crossing your arms also makes you look closed off and unapproachable – you want to make sure you come across as open and receptive during a job interview to give off a good impression.
 It’s important to sit with your hands open on the table or in your lap, which gives the appearance of being open and inviting to the conversation.

 While interviews are a serious meeting, you have to be able to show some personality as well.
 Coming across as someone with a bland personality often gives a negative impression, and an interview is a chance for them to get to know who you are and what characteristics you bring to the table.
 You need to make sure to be yourself and be as relaxed as possible in the interview.

 The majority of employers can tell almost right away if someone is going to be a good fit for a job or not through body language and their overall approachability.
 After all, if you’ve made it to the interview then they’ve already read your resume and know your technical background; the interview is your chance to upsell yourself and all of your best qualities for the position.

-Author: Nancy Parker was a professional nanny and she loves to write about wide range of subjects like health, parenting, childcare and babysitting.
+Author: Nancy Parker was a professional nanny and she loves to write about a wide range of subjects like health, parenting, childcare, and babysitting.